 - Northern Mariana Islands

-If you reside in an automatic-enrollment state, there’s no waiting period for Medicaid coverage.
-SSI beneficiaries living in one of the states or territories listed above must submit a separate Medicaid application.
+If you reside in an automatic enrollment state, then there’s no waiting period for Medicaid coverage.
+However, people on SSI living in one of the places listed above must submit a separate Medicaid application.

 Medicare vs Medicaid: How Medicaid Works

-Medicaid is a need-based joint federal and state insurance program that covers low-income individuals and families.
+Medicaid is a joint federal and state insurance program that covers low income individuals and families based on need.
 That said, Medicaid coverage can vary significantly from state to state.
 That’s because the federal government covers up to 50% of each state’s Medicaid program costs.
 This means all remaining Medicaid program costs must be paid for at the state level.

-Unlike Medicare, Medicaid isn’t available to everyone and it has very strict eligibility requirements.
-To qualify for Medicaid coverage, you must either already be receiving SSI benefits or fit within a mandatory eligibility group.
-If your financial resources aren’t limited enough to qualify for SSI, you may still qualify for state-based Medicaid assistance programs.
-For more information about the updated Medicaid eligibility requirements under the Affordable Care Act (ACA), visit the Medicaid.gov website.
+Unlike Medicare, Medicaid isn’t available to everyone and it has very strict eligibility rules.
+To qualify for Medicaid coverage, you must either already get SSI benefits or fit within a mandatory eligibility group.
+If your income isn’t low enough to qualify for SSI, you may still qualify for Medicaid assistance programs run by your state.
+For more information about how to qualify for Medicaid under the Affordable Care Act (ACA), visit Medicaid.gov.

 - X-rays